eob/grunt-web-server/README.md

-# grunt-http-server
+# grunt-web-server

-> An HTTP Server task for grunt, similar to Python's SimpleHTTPServer, with Cross-Origin Resource Sharing and No-Cache options.
+> A Web Server task for grunt similar to Python's SimpleHTTPServer, with Cross-Origin Resource Sharing and No-Cache options.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`